millyexe/player/README.md

 remove alb on the left, i dont need them

 create login picture, icons , profile pics

 # player-php

 # player-php

+what is name already excist
+does it work having reg on web page? or its should be only on app?

+creating unique css for each php?

+HOW CAN I CREATE UNIQUE PLAYLIST

+How to schafle recomentations? they suppose to be chosen by last listening? how to do all this shit???